-What Is Linea Alba On The Cheek?
+What Is Linea Alba on the Cheek?

-Cheek biting is the most common source of friction that causes linea alba on the cheek.
-You have probably bitten your cheek occasionally while eating.
-While it may hurt initially, a cheek bite most often heals without any remaining signs of an injury.
-If your cheek is continually irritated, however, keratin is deposited, which results in a hard, white line.
-Because the hardened tissue is raised, it may get caught between the teeth while you're talking or eating.
-Some people develop a habit of chewing on the line, which only makes it thicker and more prominent.
+Cheek biting most commonly causes linea alba on the cheek.
+You might have bitten your cheek occasionally while eating.
+Though it hurts initially, a cheek bite often heals without any remaining signs of injury.
+However, if you continually irritate your cheek, keratin deposits will form a white line.
+Because the tissue is raised, it might get caught between the teeth during eating or talking.
+Some develop a habit of chewing on the line, which only makes it thicker and more prominent.